Leo-Corporation/Passliss/CONTRIBUTING.md

 You will also need to have the following tools:

-- Microsoft Visual Studio 2019
+- Microsoft Visual Studio Code
-  - .NET Desktop Developpement
-  - Microsoft Blend
+- Node.js and `npm`.
 - Git

-- (_optionnal_) Microsoft Visual Studio Code
+_Note: You will need to install the `npm` dependencies as well._

 ## Writing code